PPG raises offer for Akzo Nobel to $29 billion

 "The Board of Management and Supervisory Board of Akzo Nobel will carefully review and consider this proposal," said Akzo, noting it was required by law to study the bid.

-"This is the first time Akzo has said it will review an offer from PPG, although we will have to wait and see what decision is ultimately made", the analysts said in a note.
+"This is the first time Akzo has said it will review an offer from PPG, although we will have to wait and see what decision is ultimately made", they said in a note.

-The activist investor urged Akzo's boards to enter talks with PPG, saying a hostile bid might not include the same guarantees for stakeholders such as shareholders and employees.

-"Elliott therefore believes that friendly discussions now are in the best interest of all," it said in a statement.
+A spokesman for Elliott said the fund was examining PPG's latest proposal and could not immediately comment.

-Columbia Threadneedle Investments, a top-20 investor in Akzo with a 0.77 percent stake, said in a statement Akzo's boards had "no room for excuses now and must enter into proper discussions with PPG".
+Columbia Threadneedle Investments, a top-20 investor in Akzo with a 0.77 percent stake, said in a statement the Akzo's boards had "no room for excuses now and must enter into proper discussions with PPG."

 PPG said its new proposal was worth 96.75 euros per Akzo share, comprised of 61.50 euros in cash, 0.357 shares of PPG common stock and dividends worth 7.78 euros.